robtweed/node-mdbm/README.md

 - EWD (latest version from the respository: *robtweed/EWD*)
 - Apache and our *m_apache* gateway.

 Don't worry if you're new to Mumps and don't know what these components are or how to install them.
 The easiest way to get a Mumps back-end system going is to use Mike Clayton's M/DB installer for Ubuntu Linux which will create you a fully-working environment within a few minutes.
-You'll then just need to update M/DB and M/DB:Mumps and install Node.js and node-mdbm, all of which I've described below.
+You'll then just need to update M/DB, M/DB:Mumps and EWD and you'll have a Mumps server that's ready for use with Node.js and node-mdbm.
+Node.js and node-mdm can reside on the same server as GT.M or on a different server.

+The instructions below assume you'll be installing Node.js and node-mdbm on the same server.

 You can use apply Mike's installer to a Ubuntu Linux system running on your own hardware, or running as a virtual machine.
 However, I find Amazon EC2 servers to be ideal for trying this kind of stuff out.